 - Take stock of your finances.

 The first step in handling your finances after the divorce is to take stock of your current financial situation.
 This means gathering all your financial documents, including bank statements, tax returns, retirement account statements, and other relevant documents.
-Take a close look at your income, expenses, assets, and debts to get a clear picture of your financial situation.
+Take a close look at your income net worth, expenses, assets, and debts to get a clear picture of your financial situation.

 You should consider Tuya’s services.